Film Studies: Home

 - TRILT (Television and Radio Index for Learning and Teaching) This link opens in a new windowUK television and radio data on the web, with over 300 TV/radio channels, from 1995 onwards. enables customised automated alerts for forthcoming programmes up to 10 days in advance; and highlights programmes for which a DVD copy may be requested

-over 50,000 unique sound recordings from all over the world, covering the entire range of recorded sound - music, drama and literature, oral history, accents and dialects, sound recording history, wildlife and environmental sounds.
+Over 50,000 unique sound recordings from all over the world, covering the entire range of recorded sound - music, drama and literature, oral history, accents and dialects, sound recording history, wildlife and environmental sounds.
 Smaller subset of sounds is available without logging in at http://sounds.bl.uk

 - Defining Gender 1450-1910 This link opens in a new windowDefining Gender provides access to a vast body of original British source material that will enrich the teaching and research experience of those studying history, literature, sociology and education from a gendered perspective.

 - Drama Online This link opens in a new windowIncludes the full text of plays from across the history of the theatre, ranging from Aeschylus to the present day.
 Includes non-English-language works in translation, scholarly and critical editions, first night program texts, and critical analysis and contextual information.
 Also includes over 500 images from the Victoria and Albert Museum's archive of production photos.

-developed as the medium for reproducing broadcasts, The Listener (1929-1991) was the weekly newspaper published by the BBC.
+- The Listener Historical Archive This link opens in a new windowdeveloped as the medium for reproducing broadcasts, The Listener (1929-1991) was the weekly newspaper published by the BBC.
 Provides an insight into the intellectual and cultural history of the twentieth century, and also to the golden years of radio and television.